charlee/rpi-macro-keyboard/README.md

 - `kbd`: `Keyboard` object, can be used to send key presses. [doc](https://docs.circuitpython.org/projects/hid/en/latest/api.html#adafruit_hid.keyboard.Keyboard)
 - `mouse`: `Mouse` object, can be used to send mouse events. [doc](https://docs.circuitpython.org/projects/hid/en/latest/api.html#adafruit_hid.mouse.Mouse)

+### The case

+The 3D-printed case is uploaded to the [CAD](/cad/) folder.
+Although I've added some tolerance to the case, you might need to file/sand the case a bit to make it fit perfectly.